Dipolog Airport: Other structures

 The airport has a modern control tower, a Category V fire station with four firetrucks and a new parking area complex near the Miss Universe Garden.

 The new parking area would have a capacity of 100 vehicles when completed by the end of the year.
-The old parking area, which had a capacity of ninety vehicles, was partially converted into an security buffer zone, to address probable terrorist threats.
+The old parking area, which had a capacity of ninety vehicles, was partially converted into a security buffer zone, to address probable terrorist threats.
 Forty slots of the old parking area were made part of the new parking area.
 The city government is expanding again the parking area to accommodate the additional passenger traffic toward the vicinity of the Miss Universe Garden.

 There is a mini-garden at the runway side of the terminal that contains a grotto.

 The Civil Aviation Authority of the Philippines (CAAP) had put up the Heroes' Lounge for use of members and retirees of the Armed Forces of the Philippines and Philippine National Police, Armed Forces of the Philippines Medal of Valor and Philippine National Police Medal of Valor awardees, together with their families.
 Dipolog Airport is one of the 24 airports in the Philippines to have a lounge dedicated to uniformed personnel and family members.